chrisw7/chrisw7.github.com/_projects/quantum.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1-The-Quantum-Harmonic-Oscillator">The Quantum Harmonic Oscillator<a class="anchor-link" href="#1-The-Quantum-Harmonic-Oscillator">&#182;</a></h3><p>Applying the Hamiltonian Operator on a given wavefuntion, $\Psi$ results in the Schrodinger Equation,</p>
+<h3 id="1-The-Quantum-Harmonic-Oscillator">The Quantum Harmonic Oscillator<a class="anchor-link" href="#1-The-Quantum-Harmonic-Oscillator">&#182;</a></h3><p>Applying the Hamiltonian Operator on a given wave function, $\Psi$ results in the Schrödinger Equation,</p>
 <p>$$ i\hbar  {\frac {\partial }{\partial t}}\Psi (\mathbf {r} ,t)={\hat {H}}\Psi (\mathbf {r} ,t) $$</p>
-<p>for which solutions (to the time-independent Schrodinger eqn) exist for certan 'eigenenergies'.
+<p>for which solutions (to the time-independent Schrödinger eqn) exist for certan 'eigenenergies'.
 To visualize these eigenenergies and their corresponding eigenfunctions for a quantum harmonic oscillator, we must first construct the system in which the quantum mechanical particle will exist.</p>
-<h3 id="Constructing-a-parabolic-potential">Constructing a parabolic potential<a class="anchor-link" href="#Constructing-a-parabolic-potential">&#182;</a></h3><p>To start, import required libraries and define the requred constants used to define potential energy of the system.</p>
+<h3 id="Constructing-a-parabolic-potential">Constructing a parabolic potential<a class="anchor-link" href="#Constructing-a-parabolic-potential">&#182;</a></h3><p>To start, import required libraries and define the required constants used to define potential energy of the system.</p>

 </div>
 </div>